- forward (n.)

 - fourth (adj.)

-- mid-15c., alteration (by influence of four), of ferthe, from Old English feorða "fourth," from Proto-Germanic *fe(d)worthon- (cognates: Old Saxon fiortho, Old Norse fiorðe, Dutch vierde, Old High German fiordo, German vierte); see four + -th (1).
+- mid-15c., alteration (by influence of four), of ferthe, from Old English feorða "fourth," from Proto-Germanic *fe(d)worthon- (source also of Old Saxon fiortho, Old Norse fiorðe, Dutch vierde, Old High German fiordo, German vierte); see four + -th (1).
 As a noun from 1590s, both of fractions and in music.

 Among the old Quakers, who rejected the pagan weekday names, fourth day was Wednesday, often a secondary day of meeting for worship.
 Fourth-dimension attested from 1844.
 The theatrical fourth wall is from 1807.
 The celebration of the Fourth of July as the epoch of American independence is attested from 1777.